dnsimple/dnsimple-support/content/articles/google-workspace-service.md

 ## Verifying MX Records

-Google provides a free [MX record checking tool](https://toolbox.googleapps.com/apps/checkmx) that will verify your DNS configuration and suggest improvements with links to support articles.
+Google provides a free [MX record checking tool](https://toolbox.googleapps.com/apps/checkmx) that verifies your DNS configuration and suggests improvements with links to relevant support articles.

 ## Have more questions?